torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 Most of the operation names are SQL / N1QL keywords or math symbols, but there are also operations to represent document property paths (`"."`), query parameters (`"$"`), etc.

 **NOTE:** This schema is case-insensitive, like SQL and N1QL.
 All operation names, function names, and `SELECT` keys can be upper- or lower-case or any mixture.
+However, document property names are case-sensitive.

 ## 2. Example